MonashSmartStructures/ospgrillage/_sources/rst/PostProcessing.rst.txt

     envelope = og.create_envelope(ds=comb_results,load_effect="dy",array="displacements") # creates the envelope obj
     disp_env = envelope.get() # output the created envelope of xarray

-For more information on the inputs, see :func:`~ospgrillage.postprocessing.create_envelope`.

-The following is printed to the terminal.
+By default, :class:`~ospgrillage.postprocessing.Envelope` is in query mode whereby the load case corresponding to the maxima are returned.
+The following is printed to the terminal when ``disp_env`` is printed:

 .. code-block:: python